Pinelands Regional School District: Schools

 Both schools are located directly across the street from each other on Nugentown Road, near the border of Little Egg Harbor and Tuckerton.

 WCAT

 WCAT is a Television station on local channel 21 for the area that the district serves.
 Most of the cast and crew is made up of students who take the class as an elective.
 The channel shows live morning announcements at 7:32am daily, followed by a commercial or short skit made by members of the WCAT class.
 Throughout the day, especially during lunch periods, other school programs or past school events are shown on the channel, usually shown on TVs in the cafeteria.
 Throughout the rest of the day, however, the channel is composed of school or community announcements typical of public-access television cable TV networks.

-Pinelands Experience

-The Pinelands Experience was a three-day program for 7th graders entering the district, usually held in mid-October.
-Student chaperones from 9th grade and up are assigned to chaperone students.
-It was formerly an overnight camping trip that was eventually scaled down to in 2002 due in part to hazing performed by upperclassmen, as well as budget cuts.
-The Pinelands Experience was canceled in 2010 but returned in 2019.